Why Study Music at St. Thomas?

 The pursuit of a life in music can take many paths – performer, educator, composer, administrator, entrepreneur and more.
 Regardless of the career you seek, the Department of Music at the University of St. Thomas is dedicated to providing outstanding music instruction through our progressive curriculum, enabling students to realize their full potentials in the development of their musical, artistic and career goals.

 St. Thomas Music rewards your talents and achievements.
-Each year we award over $150,000 in scholarships to new and returning music majors.
-Ensemble scholarships are available to all students regardless of major.
-Visit our Studios & Ensembles page to learn how you can earn free elective credit, free fine arts credit ($4,600 savings), and free music lessons ($1,400 savings) by participating in our award-winning ensembles.
+Each year we award over $1,500-$10,000 in scholarships to new and returning music majors.
+Ensembles are available to all students regardless of major.
+Visit our Studios & Ensembles page to learn how you can participate in an ensemble and fullfill your Fine Arts Requirement while doing so.